fbohz/fbohz.github.io/_posts/2020-08-21-css_cheatsheet.css_cheatsheet.markdown

 **Implement Nesting With SASS**

-In SASS you can do
+In SASS you can do nesting and it will read much better.

 ```css
 .navigation {